nate-fidalgo/MathComputations/OperationResearch/NonLinearProgramming/Readme.md

-This shall be the subfolder relating to optimization theory / OR related to things that cannt be solved thru linear programming.
+This shall be the subfolder relating to optimization theory / OR related to things that cannt be solved thru linear programming (or modeled linearly).
 <br>
 Somethings to come are
 <pre>